-The Financial Services Department advises the County Commission and Administration on all fiscal and budgetary matters.
+The County Manager and Clerk’s Office advises the County Commission and Administration on all fiscal and budgetary matters.
 It is responsible for accounting for all financial transactions, disbursement of funds, preparation of payroll, facilitating budget development and implementation, monitoring of all revenues and expenditures, periodic and annual reporting, projections for county finances, control of county assets, monitoring the County Special Purpose Local Option Sales Tax (SPLOST) program, and purchasing of goods and services for county departments.

 The department also serves as a resource for all other County departments, providing accurate, timely and transparent financial information and data in order to ensure the highest level of service is provided to all Marion County citizens.
-It is the duty of the Financial Services Department to provide responsible stewardship in their daily operations as a way of guaranteeing County assets are utilized in the most effective and efficient manner possible.
+It is the duty of the County Manager and Clerk’s Office to provide responsible stewardship in their daily operations as a way of guaranteeing County assets are utilized in the most effective and efficient manner possible.

 The Special Local Option Sales Tax provides capital investing funding for infrastructure.
 The SPLOST law, enacted by Georgia legislators in 1985, authorizes a county tax of 1% on items subject to the state sales tax for funding capital projects.
 It is neither a municipal tax, nor a joint county-municipal tax such as the regular Local Option Sales Tax (LOST).